 These natural solutions help ease itchy, watery eyes, sneezing and runny nose, as well as the swelling around the eyes that’s associated with hayfever and allergies -and it does all this without your having to depend on over-the-counter antihistamines.

-Hayfever is most frequently caused by breathing in plant pollens such as ragweed and grass pollen or airborne toxins and dust particles.
+Hayfever is most frequently caused by breathing in plant pollens such as ragweed and grass pollen or airborne pathogens, toxins and dust particles.